-The HEAL Advocacy Committee advances the health care response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
-Our leader of the Advocacy Committee is Abigail English, JD.
+The HEAL Advocacy Initiative advances the health care response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
+The leader of the Advocacy Initiative is Abigail English, JD.

 HEAL Trafficking strives to remain a place in the anti-trafficking field where people with differing positions can come together and create positive change.
 As an organization grounded in health concepts and methods, we currently do not take a stand for or against decriminalization of commercial sex work as we continue to review evidence around prevention and harm reduction strategies.